Vanshi1502/home_automation/README.md

 # HOME_AUTOMATION
 This repository contains the code and documentation for a **Home Automation System** developed as part of the IEEE NITK Virtual Expo 2025.

-Features
+## Features

-Remote Appliance Control: Switch lights and fans on/off from anywhere using the Blynk mobile app.
+-Remote Appliance Control: Switch lights and fans on/off from anywhere using the Blynk mobile app.

-Sensor Integration: Monitor room temperature, humidity (DHT11), and light intensity (LDR) for automated or manual control.
+-Sensor Integration: Monitor room temperature, humidity (DHT11), and light intensity (LDR) for automated or manual control.

-Real-Time Feedback: Immediate status updates and control confirmation.
+-Real-Time Feedback: Immediate status updates and control confirmation.

-Modular & Scalable: Easily add more devices or sensors as needed.
+-Modular & Scalable: Easily add more devices or sensors as needed.

-Secure Access: Uses authentication tokens for safe cloud connectivity.
+-Secure Access: Uses authentication tokens for safe cloud connectivity.

-Manual Override: Appliances can also be controlled using physical switches.
 ---

 ## 🛠️ Hardware Used